-It is impossible to predict the effect and ultimate impact of the COVID-19 pandemic on our operations and results as the situation is rapidly evolving.
-While we have not seen a material impact on rental revenue from any of our consolidated properties or debt payments from borrowers on notes receivable, or the operating results of our Equity-Method Investments for the period ended June 30, 2020, we are currently working with one tenant to address a partial rent payment default as a result of a material decrease in occupancy at the facility due to COVID-19.
+It is impossible to predict the effect and ultimate impact of the COVID-19 pandemic on our operations and results as the situation is continuing to evolve.
+We have not seen a material impact on rental revenue from any of our consolidated properties or debt payments from borrowers on notes receivable.
+However, subsequent to September 30, 2020, under a court order, a receiver assumed the responsibilities of operating and managing the Pennington Gardens facility in Chandler, Arizona.
+See Note 14, "Subsequent Events," for additional discussion.
 Based upon need and request, the Company may provide rent relief, either in the form of a temporary rent reduction to be paid back over time or permanent abatement of rent for a specific time period.
 Additionally, some of our Equity-Method Investment tenants have also experienced decreased occupancy and increased operating costs related to COVID-19, however, this has not had a material effect on our condensed consolidated financial statements.
 The rapid development and fluidity of this situation precludes any prediction as to the ultimate material adverse impact on the demand for senior housing and skilled nursing and presents material uncertainty and risk with respect to our business, operations, financial condition and liquidity, including recording impairments, lease modifications and credit losses associated with notes receivable in future periods.